-If your son/daughter has already been convicted the eligibility criteria is wider.
+If you have already been convicted of offences the eligibility criteria are wider.

-Satisfying these criteria does not guarantee your son/daughter a position.
+Satisfying these criteria does not guarantee you a position

-If your son/daughter is not accepted into the program your son/daughter will continue to be dealt with as though your son/daughter never sought to be referred to the Drug Court.
+If you are not accepted into the program you will continue to be dealt with as though you never sought to be referred to the Drug Court.

-What is involved if the Court decides that your son/daughter is eligible?
+What is involved if the court decides that you are eligible?

-If the Court decides that your son/daughter is eligible, your son/daughter is taken into custody for approximately two weeks of detoxification and assessment.
-All participants, including those who have been granted bail must enter custody.
+If the court decides that a person is eligible, they are taken into custody for approximately two weeks of detoxification and assessment.
+All participants, including those who have been granted bail, must enter custody.

-Whilst in custody requirements of the Drug Court are further explained to your son/daughter.
-They will receive copy of the undertaking which details the conditions of a Drug Court program.
+Whilst in custody requirements of the Drug Court are further explained to them.
+They will receive a copy of the undertaking which details the conditions of a Drug Court program.
 During this time their Drug Court program (known as their Treatment and Case Plan) is drawn up.

-Once their treatment plan is ready your son/daughter returns to the Drug Court to receive an initial sentence for the charges for which they were referred to the Drug Court.
-The Court suspends this initial sentence upon your son/daughter entering into their Treatment and Case Plan.
+Once their treatment plan is ready, you will return to the Drug Court to receive an initial sentence for the charges for which you were referred to the Drug Court.
+The court suspends this initial sentence upon you entering into your Treatment and Case Plan.